The Purchase Order Cycle: A Guide to Master the Purchase Order Process

 - PO Matching and closure

 Unleash the power of procurement

 1. Purchase order creation

 While purchase requests can be raised by employees, purchase orders can only be created by the procurement team in an organization.
-In case of small businesses, this authority may reside with the finance head, or the business owner/CEO.
+In the case of small businesses, this authority may reside with the finance head or the business owner/CEO.

 2. Budget check and requests for proposal (RFP)

 Once the procurement team creates the purchase request, the finance team carries out a budget check.
 After this, there is a standard search for existing purchase contracts.
 If such a contract exists, the purchase order will be sent to the respective vendor.